Two-Higgs-doublet models in light of current experiments: a brief review: Dark matter observables

 The main possible annihilation channels include $HH\to f\bar{f},~ VV^{(*)},~hh$ and various co-annihilations of the inert scalars.
 In addition to the constraints from theory and the oblique parameters as well as the signal data of the 125 GeV Higgs, the model should also satisfy the precise measurements of the $W$ and $Z$ widths, which requires \beq m_A+m_H > m_Z,~~2m_{H^\pm} > m_Z,~~m_A+m_{H^\pm} > m_W,~~m_H+m_{H^\pm} > m_W. \eeq The null searches at the LEP exclude two regions \cite{inert-lep-1,inert-lep-2}, \bea &&m_{H^\pm} < 70 {\rm GeV},\\ &&m_H < 80~ {\rm GeV},~~m_A < 100~ {\rm GeV},~~{\rm and }~m_A-m_H > 8 {\rm GeV}. \eea

-Considering various relevant theoretical and experimental constraints, the allowed DM mass ranges have been discussed, see e.g. \cite{inert-dm1,inert-dm2,inert-dm3,inert-dm4,inert-dm5,inert-dm6,inert-dm7,inert-dm8,inert-dm9,inert-dm10,inert-dm11}.
+Considering various relevant theoretical and experimental constraints, the allowed DM mass ranges have been discussed, see e.g. \cite{inert-dm1,inert-dm2,inert-dm3,inert-dm4,inert-dm5,inert-dm6,inert-dm7,inert-dm8,inert-dm9,inert-dm10,inert-dm11,inert-dm12}.
 Because of the tension between the signal strength of the 125 GeV Higgs and the relic density, $m_H<$ 55 GeV is disfavored.
-In the resonance region of $m_H\simeq \frac{m_h}{2}$, the main annihilation channels are $HH\to b\bar{b}, WW$ via exchanging $h$ in $s$-channels.
+In the resonance region of $m_H\simeq \frac{m_h}{2}$, the main annihilation channels are $h$-mediated, primarily into $b\bar{b}$ and $WW$ final states.
 The correct relic density can be obtained and the relevant constraints can be satisfied.
 In the region up to around 75 GeV, the $HH$ pair mainly annihilates to $WW^*$ via the processes mediated by $h$ or via the quartic couplings.
 Under the relevant constraints, the correct relic density can be rendered for 73 GeV $<m_H<$ 75 GeV.
 For 75 GeV $<m_H<$ 160 GeV, the correct relic density requires $\lambda_{345}$ to be large enough to lead to an appropriate cancelation between diagrams of $VV^*$.
 However, such a large $\lambda_{345}$ is excluded by the DM direct detections.
-In the region between 160 GeV and 500 GeV, the annihilation cross section of $HH\to W^+W^-$ is too large to produce the relic density.
-In the region of $m_H>$ 500 GeV, the exact required relic density favors small mass splittings among the three inert Higgs bosons, roughly $\leq$ 10 GeV.
+In the region between 160 GeV and 500 GeV, the annihilation cross section of $HH\to W^+W^-$ is too large to produce the exact relic density.
+In the region of $m_H>$ 500 GeV, the exact relic density favors small mass splittings among the three inert Higgs bosons, roughly $\leq$ 10 GeV.
 The large mass splittings tend to enhance the cross section of $HH$ annihilation into longitudinal $Z$ and $W$ bosons.